How Local Government Consulting Is Changing in California

 For local governments, this evolution has practical implications:

-• Greater emphasis on consultants who understand public-sector governance, labor frameworks, and political context
+- Greater emphasis on consultants who understand public-sector governance, labor frameworks, and political context

-• Stronger alignment between consulting work and strategic, fiscal, and workforce priorities
+- Stronger alignment between consulting work and strategic, fiscal, and workforce priorities

-• Increased focus on implementation feasibility and organizational readiness
+- Increased focus on implementation feasibility and organizational readiness

-• Intentional knowledge transfer so agencies are stronger after the engagement concludes
+- Intentional knowledge transfer so agencies are stronger after the engagement concludes

-AB 339 and the New Compliance Reality
+AB 339 A New Compliance Reality

 Layered onto this broader shift is a regulatory environment that has become more demanding.
 Assembly Bill 339 (AB 339) is a clear example of how compliance considerations now shape consulting decisions from the outset.